CALIPSO-project/SPINacc/README.md

 * Task 2 performs the clustering using a K mean algorithm and saves the information on the location of the selected pixels (files starting with 'ID').
 The location of the selected pixel (red) for a given PFT and all pixel with cover fraction exceeding 'cluster_thres' [defined in varlist.json] (grey) are plotted in the figures 'ClustRes_PFT*.png'.
 Example of PFT2 is shown here:
 ![ClustRes_PFT2_trimed](https://user-images.githubusercontent.com/79981678/197765127-05ef8271-79a0-4775-803c-a1759c413376.png)

-* Task 5 generates compressed forcing files for ORCHIDEE simulations which only contain information for the selected pixels.
-The data is aligned uniformly across the globe and stored on a new global pseudo-grid.
-This new input files ensure high computational efficiency for the pixel level simulations with ORCHIDEE.
-The forcing files need to be listed in varlist.json under "sourcepath" for climate and "restart" for others (e.g. nutrient inputs).
-These files are compatible with ORCHIDEE and must be used to perform conventional LSM spinup simulations (e.g. using your COMP/X.cards in the libIGCM simulation configuration folder).
+* Task 5 generates compressed forcing files for ORCHIDEE which only contain information for the selected pixels.
+The data is aligned uniformly across the globe and stored on a new global pseudo-grid which ensures high computational efficiency for the pixel level simulations with ORCHIDEE.
+The forcing files which need to be processed must be listed in varlist.json under "sourcepath" for climate and "restart" for others (e.g. nutrient inputs).These files are compatible with ORCHIDEE and can be directly used in ORCHIDDEE simulations (e.g. using your COMP/X.cards in the libIGCM simulation configuration folder).

-* Task 3 performs the ML training and write the state variables into restart files for global simulations with ORCHIDEE.
+* Task 3 performs the ML training on results from ORCHIDEE simulation using the compressed forcing, extrapolation to a global grid and writing the state variables into global restart files for ORCHIDEE.

 * Task 4 [optional] visualizes the performance of the ML in task 3.
 Two kinds of evaluations are available: (1) the evaluation for global pixels (config[15]=0)  (developer mode; not described in the following) ;